sitegeist/Sitegeist.Excalibur/Documentation/shared-variables.md

-# How to share variables between PHP and CSS
+# How to share variables between CSS, JavaScript and PHP

 excalibur.variables.yaml:
 ```yaml